 Interested in camping?
 The campground at Colter Bay has 330 campsites, with fire pits, bathroom facilities, and laundry nearby.
-You cannot reserve the sites ahead of time, so make sure you get there early!
+Showers are located near the Colter Bay General Store and visitor center.

 Dining & Shopping

 There are two on-site restaurants in Colter Bay Village.
-The Ranch House offers breakfast, lunch and dinner in a nicer dining environment.
+The Ranch House offers breakfast, lunch and dinner (and tasty barbecue) in a nicer dining environment.
 While the Cafe Court offers lunch and dinner (and great pizza) in a more casual environment.